Home | Contact | Site map

 1922

-Excavations uncover the extensive foundations, and beneath them traces of an earlier apse.
+Excavations uncover the extensive foundations, and, beneath them, traces of an earlier apse.